Toast vs Square: Which POS System Is Worth Your Money?

 • Multi-location operations that need centralized reporting and real-time menu syncing

-• High-volume establishments where food cost controls, ingredient tracking, and labor analytics justify the monthly cost
+• High-volume establishments where food cost controls, ingredient tracking, and labor analytics justify the monthly cost and contract

 • Operations that need 24/7 support without paying $149/month for it